pyamsoft/pydroid/bootstrap/README.md

 - An "About This Application" or "Open Source Libraries" screen
 - Play Store app upgrade suggestions
 - Play Store app review suggestions
-- Linking to "Other Applications" made by the developer

 This module only provides the data models and use case layer.
 It does not provide presentation logic or UI on its own.